 Nikolai-do (Saint Nicolai Church)

-Nikolai-do, the main cathedral of the Japanese Orthodox Church, is a striking landmark in Tokyo.
-Originally built in the 19th century, it was reconstructed in 1929 after being damaged in the Great Kanto Earthquake of 1923.
-Its impressive dome roof and bell tower showcase the beauty of Russian architecture, which has fascinated visitors since the Meiji Period.
+Nikolai-do, the main cathedral of the Japanese Orthodox Church, is an iconic landmark in the heart of Tokyo.
+Originally constructed in the late 19th century, it was severely damaged during the Great Kanto Earthquake of 1923.
+The cathedral was subsequently rebuilt in 1929, with its stunning dome and bell tower capturing the essence of Russian Orthodox architectural style.
+These elements, influenced by Russian traditions, have fascinated visitors since the Meiji Period, offering a glimpse into a unique blend of Eastern and Western design.

 Hours and Fees